GAT: Generative Adversarial Training for Adversarial Example Detection and Robust Classification: Proposed Approach to Detecting Adversarial Examples

-In a nutshell, each detector is trained using in-class natural samples and detector-adversarial examples crafted from out-of-class samples.
-We use iterative PGD attack~\citep{madry2017towards} to solve the inner maximization.
-The outer minimization is solved using regular gradient descent based optimization methods.
+In words, each binary classifier is trained using clean samples of a particular class and adversarial examples (with respect to $d_k$) created from samples of other class.
+The inner maximization is solved using the PGD attack~\citep{madry2017towards}.
+We use the negative log likelihood loss as $L$ and minimize it using gradient-based optimization methods.

+From a classification point of view, we can reformulate the above detection algorithm as a \textit{classifier} that has a rejection option: given input $x$ and its prediction label $\hat k = f(x)$, if $d_{\hat k}(x)<T$, then $x$ is rejected, otherwise it's classified as $\hat k$.
+We will refer to this classification model as an \textit{integrated classifier}.